 Within your my.SDSU record (https://my.sdsu.edu/), your "Student Status" must change from Classified to Advanced to Candidacy before you can complete your degree.
 A student who has been advanced to candidacy is officially recognized by the university as a candidate for the degree.
-In order to be advanced to candidacy, a student must have an approved Program of Study (POS) on file, completed a minimum number of POS units, and meet minimum grade requirements.
-Students are typically nominated for advancement by their department, and reviewed for advancement by GRA at the time the POS is submitted.
+In order to be advanced to candidacy, a student must have completed a minimum number of POS units and meet minimum grade requirements.
+Students are typically nominated for advancement by their department and reviewed for advancement by Graduate Affairs.
+Your advisor must submit the Advancement to Candidacy e-form on the Graduate Affairs website.